The video we shared below is funny.

-Once again, its bodyweight and what I am doing is my hands are underneath the shoulders.
-I can go from the knees and the feet and I am coming down and I am pressing up.
-The elbows are tight to me, arms are tight to me.
+I place my hands underneath my shoulders.
+I can go from the knees or the feet, and I lower down and press up.
+The elbows are tight to me.
+My arms are tight to me.
 I have a good grip with the hands.
-I am coming down to the floor and back up.
-I am working the chest or the pushing muscles but then also really isolating more those tricep muscles as well.
+I am lowering down to the floor and pressing back up.
+I am working the chest, or the pushing muscles, but also really isolating the tricep muscles.

 #2 – Crab Walk

-This is a bodyweight cardio exercise that you will see people doing and with the increased popularity of Crossfit.
-You are starting to see more and more people go through this exercise.
-How it works is I am reaching back and I am walking backwards with the hands.
+This is a bodyweight cardio exercise that you often see people doing with the increased popularity of Crossfit.
+How it works is I am reaching back and I am walking backwards with my hands.

-I can have the fingers pointed wherever I want but with the Crab Walk it is just like the Tricep Dip.
-You know what’s normal range of motion for people is.
-When you start going more than 45 degrees, it puts unnecessary stress on the shoulder.
-That unnecessary stress can lead to an injury.
-It can lead to a re-injury and could increase the risk of a future injury so it is really not worth doing that exercise.
+I can have my fingers pointed wherever I want, but the Crab Walk is just like the Tricep Dip.
+You know what a normal range of motion for most people is.
+When you start going past 45 degrees, it puts unnecessary stress on the shoulders.
+That unnecessary stress can lead to injuries.
+It can lead to a re-injury and could increase the risk of a future injury, so it is really not worth doing this exercise.

-Now there might be a sports performance reason that you do the exercise so in some special cases you might be doing that exercise.
-But for the average person, it’s not an exercises that I give.
+Now, there might be a sports performance reason that you do the exercise, but for the average person, it’s not an exercise that I recommend.

 Bear Crawl (alternative)

 This is a better exercise that you can do.
 I am in a four point position.
-I am going to lift up the knees and what I am going to do is alternate arms and legs.
+I am going to slightly lift my knees and alternate moving my arms and legs.

-This is a way better exercise for the shoulder because now you are putting load through the arms which is excellent.
-The load through the arms activates the rotator cuff muscles which is what we want to do, we always want to work on them.
-And then also activating those scapular muscles or those shoulder blade muscles which is excellent and the shoulder is being put in a good position, in a position that you want to train and strengthen it.
-Plus that alternating arms and legs is kind of a pattern that we want to promote and encourage because that is how the body naturally ends up moving.
+This is a far better exercise for the shoulders because now you are placing the load through the arms.
+The load through the arms activates the rotator cuff muscles, which is what we want to do.
+By activating those scapular muscles, the shoulders are being put in a good position for strengthening.
+Plus, that alternating arms and legs movement is a pattern that we want to promote and encourage because that is how the body naturally moves.

 #3 – Kipping Pull Up

-I am not going to be able to demonstrate it.
+I am not going to be able to demonstrate this.
 It is difficult to describe it but it has become very popular with the rise in Crossfit.
-It is a way of building momentum in order to do more and more pull ups in a shorter period of time.
-This momentum puts a lot of stress on the shoulder.
+It is a way of building momentum in order to do more pull ups in a shorter period of time.
+This momentum puts a lot of stress on the shoulders.
 If you have a previous injury, it’s not exactly the best exercise to do.
-It puts a lot of stress on the shoulder

 Chin Up (alternative)

-With this one you are not able to get as much work in or repetitions as you can in a Kipping Pull Up but it is a lot better for the shoulder.
-You are able to keep the body in nice and good alignment.
-The arms are close to the body and that is a good power position for the shoulder and then you are working on all the muscles in that shoulder with the shoulder in a good position.
+With this exercise you won’t be able to complete as many repetitions as you can with the Kipping Pull Up, but it is a lot better for your shoulders.
+You are able to keep your body in good alignment.
+Your arms are close to your body and that is a good power position for your shoulders.

 Rick Kaselj, MS